izavits/msc_datascience/README.md

 - text classification with naive bayes
 - topic modeling with LDA and information retrieval
 - word2vec example with pre-trained embeddings
+- language models example with simple n-grams, MLE and smoothing

 ## Other